Skip to main content

 Vault

-Vault exposes Prometheus-format metrics at /v1/sys/metrics?format=prometheus when prometheus_retention_time is set in the server configuration.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 65+ metrics across core leadership, token operations, storage barrier performance, seal encrypt/decrypt, and lease management.
-This guide configures the receiver, enables the metrics endpoint, and ships metrics to base14 Scout.
+Vault serves Prometheus-format metrics at /v1/sys/metrics?format=prometheus on the API port 8200.
+Vault retains Prometheus metrics by default, and the endpoint is token-gated, so the OpenTelemetry Collector's prometheus receiver scrapes it with a Bearer token, collecting 65+ metrics across core leadership and seal state, token and auth operations, storage barrier performance, lease management, and Go runtime.
+This guide enables the endpoint, configures the receiver, and ships metrics to base14 Scout.

 Prerequisites